StackExchange/backstage-stackoverflow/README.md

     ```

 4. The installation will scaffold the Backstage application and include the necessary plugins.
-You can find the Stack Overflow plugins as dependencies inside the `package.json` files in the `/app` and `/backend` folders.
-The internal link between them is created using Yarn workspaces.

-    For example, the frontend plugin under the `/app` folder will appear as:

-    ```json
-    "@backstage-community/plugin-stack-overflow": "workspace:*"

-    ```

 5. The plugins this project aims to develop are located in the `/plugins` folder.
 Changes to the code will usually trigger a hot reload.
 If not, you can restart the Backstage application.